brebathe/BedrockAdder/README.md

-Project to convert ItemsAdder packs to Bedrock with Geyser support Once the project is complete it will become privated
+Project to convert ItemsAdder packs to Bedrock with Geyser support.
+Once the project is complete it will become privated.